JoshOBrien/exiftoolr/README.md

 ## What is ExifTool?

-Phil Harvey's [ExifTool][ExifTool-home] is an excellent and comprehensive open source utility for reading, writing and editing meta information in a wide variety of files.
-As noted on the project
+Phil Harvey's ExifTool is an excellent and comprehensive open source utility for reading, writing and editing meta information in a wide variety of files.
+As noted on the [project homepage][ExifTool-home]:
-homepage:

 > ExifTool supports many different metadata formats including EXIF, GPS,
 > IPTC, XMP, JFIF, GeoTIFF, ICC Profile, Photoshop IRB, FlashPix, AFCP